ceramicnetwork/docs/docs/run/nodes/nodes.md

 4. Staying Connected

-    Submit a [placeholder] with the public, static IP address for your Ceramic node and a description of the data persistence setup for the Ceramic State Store and IPFS Repo.
-Once your [placeholder] is reviewed, you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
+    Submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the public, static IP address for your Ceramic node, and a description of the data persistence setup for the Ceramic State Store and IPFS Repo.
+Once your pull request is reviewed, you will be connected to the Ceramic network and the [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).

     !!! info ""

-        Mainnet nodes will not run immediately after start up until your [placeholder] is reviewed and your IP address is added to the allow list for the 3Box hosted anchor service.
+        Mainnet nodes will not run immediately after start up until your pull request is reviewed and your IP address is added to the allow list for the 3Box Labs hosted anchor service.

 ## Running the Daemon